centino90/Advance-Database-Documentation/README.md

          -- use BEGIN - END if there are multiple logic/schema in one session BEGIN

-            -- assign the next increment value to a variable SELECT `AUTO_INCREMENT`
+            -- assign the next increment value to a variable to use it as reference (since the next primary key is predictable due to it being incremented automatically by 1) to the user_id from users_detail table
+            SELECT `AUTO_INCREMENT`
                INTO @ai
                FROM  INFORMATION_SCHEMA.TABLES
             WHERE TABLE_SCHEMA = 'studentportal'
                AND TABLE_NAME = 'users_detail';

-            INSERT INTO users_detail
+            -- here is where the primary key originated INSERT INTO users_detail
                ( fname, lname, contact_no, saddress, city_id, school_id )
             VALUES
                ( fn, ln, ct, sadd, city_id, schid );

-            -- assign the @ai variable in here
-            INSERT INTO users
+            -- here is where the @ai value is used as primary/foreign key INSERT INTO users
                ( user_id, u_cl_id, uname, pword, rec_code, email )
             VALUES